fusion94/fusion94.org/src/content/blog/2025-07-21-when-cards-outpaced-stocks-comparing-market-bubbles-from-2016-2024.md

 });
 </script>

 The stock market's recovery from its March 2020 crash was swift and shocking.
-The S&P 500 not only recovered but soared to new heights, reaching 4,700 by the end of 2021—a gain of nearly 100% from its pandemic low.
+The S&P 500 not only recovered but soared to new heights, reaching 4,700 by the end of 2021, a gain of nearly 100% from its pandemic low.

 But the sports card market?
 It went absolutely nuclear: